Bangladeshi cricket team in the West Indies in 2014

 The Bangladesh national cricket team toured the West Indies from August to September 2014 for a tour consisting of two Test matches, three Limited Overs International (LOI) matches and one Twenty20 International.
 In the previous tour by Bangladesh of the West Indies in 2009, Bangladesh "whitewashed" a weakened West Indies cricket team in both the Test and LOI series.

 Squads

-On 24 August 2014, the West Indies Cricket Board's Selection Panel named the 14-man squad for the 3rd and final Dhaka Bank ODI against Bangladesh and also has been added all-rounder Andre Russell to their squad for the third and final One-Day International against Bangladesh in St. Kitts.
+On 24 August 2014, the West Indies Cricket Board's Selection Panel named the 14-man squad for the 3rd and final Dhaka Bank ODI against Bangladesh and also added all-rounder Andre Russell to their squad for the third and final One-Day International against Bangladesh in St. Kitts.
 Leon Johnson was added to the West Indies team for the second and final test match due to Chris Gayle's pull-out citing personal reasons.